Marijuana Stocks Overview

 But before you rush off to invest in every marijuana stock you can get your hands on, remember to ask yourself the essential questions about investing in marijuana stocks.

-This is a young industry.
-There are relatively few players fighting over the $6.0 billion pie of revenue.
-However, the winners stand to inherit a ton of growth; estimates peg the potential size of marijuana sales at $50.0 billion per year by 2026.
+This is a young industry with plenty of room to grow; estimates peg the potential size of marijuana sales at $50.0 billion per year by 2026.
+(Source: “Marijuana industry could be worth $50 billion annually by 2026,” MarketWatch, April 22, 2017.)

 1. What Are the Risks of Marijuana Investing?